RPG-IO/rpg-io/docs/configuration.md

     tag will be deduced from directory name.
 * `objects` - List of `GameObject` configurations.
 This field was left for backward compat, but it also allows you to configure small objects in-line w/o need to create separate config file for them.
 * `backgroundPath` - Path to the background asset.
-As any path, it must be eiter absolute or relative to the engine's source root.
+As any path, it must be eiter absolute or relative to the **assets directory**.

 All the objects configured in `objects` directory are loaded.
 You don't have to specify them inside `<location-tag>.json` file.
 Note however, that object tags must be unique (as for now, in the future we plan to introduce special prefix for tag, that will